A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Numerical Experiments

 With the trained DS-WGAN model, we can generate new iid copies of the vector of half-hour counts using the trained generator and the Poisson counts simulator.
 We represent a vector of half-hour counts generated by the trained DS-WGAN model as $\tilde{\mathbf{X}} = (\tilde{X}_1,\tilde{X}_2,\ldots,\tilde{X}_p)$ with $p=22$.
-Given a copy of the generated vector $\tilde{\mathbf{X}}$, we can use the piecewise linear version of the arrival epochs simulator in Section \ref{sec:arrival_epochs_simulator} to generate a full sample path of arrival epochs on $[0,T]$.
-This full sample path generated by the DS-WGAN model is effectively a realization of a point process, which is denoted as $\tilde{N} = \{\tilde{N}(t):t\in[0,T]\}$.
-Denote $\mathbf{X}=(X_1,X_2,\ldots,X_p)$ as the vector of half-hour counts that reflect the true underlying DSPP model.
-To examine whether the joint distribution of $\tilde{\mathbf{X}}$ matches that of $\mathbf{X}$, and further, whether the probability measure induced by $\tilde{N} = \{\tilde{N}(t):t\in[0,T]\}$ matches that of the true underlying process $N=\{N(t):t\in[0,T]\}$, we design the two run-through-queue experiments.
-Section \ref{sec:infinite_server_queue} involves an infinite-server queue and performance measure as the distribution of number of people in system at different times.
-Section \ref{sec:many_server_queue} involves a more realistic many-server queue and performance measure as the distribution of waiting time in system at different times.
-The general idea is that if the DS-WGAN generated arrival process $\tilde{N}$ and the true underlying process $N$ have the same probability measure, the queueing performances for them when they are run through the same queueing system should resemble.
+Given a copy of the generated vector $\tilde{\mathbf{X}}$, we can use the piecewise linear version of the arrival epochs simulator in Section \ref{sec:model_setup} to generate a full sample path of arrival epochs on $[0,T]$.
+This full sample path generated by DS-WGAN and the arrival epoch simulator is a realization of a point process, which is denoted as $\tilde{N} = \{\tilde{N}(t):t\in[0,T]\}$.
+Denote $\mathbf{X}=(X_1,X_2,\ldots,X_p)$ as the vector of half-hour counts that reflect the true underlying DSPP model. {We design two run-through-queue experiments to demonstrate that the probability measure induced by $\tilde{N} = \{\tilde{N}(t):t\in[0,T]\}$ matches that of the true underlying process $N=\{N(t):t\in[0,T]\}$.
+This can imply that the joint distribution of $\tilde{\mathbf{X}}$ matches that of $\mathbf{X}$, and further, the piecewise-linear rate is a good approximation of the underlying arrival rate process. }

+Section \ref{sec:infinite_server_queue} involves an infinite-server queue, with performance measure as the distribution of number of people in the system at different times.
+Section \ref{sec:many_server_queue} involves a more realistic many-server queue, with performance measure as the distribution of waiting time in system at different times.
+The general idea is that if the DS-WGAN generated arrival process $\tilde{N}$ and the true underlying process $N$ have the same probability measure, the queueing performances for them when they are run through the same queueing system should resemble, serving as a necessity check.
+When we have data on the specific arrival times, such comparison is available.